 While the words tincture and oil are often used interchangeably when referring to different types of cannabis oil, a tincture traditionally is defined as “a medicine made by dissolving a drug in alcohol”.

-Cannabis tinctures are truly the best option for cannabis-infused drinks, especially when making cannabis-infused cocktails and mocktails, This helps the tincture mix better with the other ingredients used in the recipe.
+Cannabis alcohol tinctures are truly the best option for cannabis-infused drinks when making cannabis-infused cocktails because it literally is cannabis-infused alcohol.

 Note that the type of grain alcohol used to make a cannabis tincture is much higher proof than other traditional alcohols, so you will need to use less of it than you would other traditional spirits.

 For a delicious cannabis cocktail recipe, try this Cannabis-Infused Red Wine Sangria.